hphelion/docs.hpcloud.com/README.md

 ## Dependencies

 Before using this project you need the following dependencies installed.
+Some of these are for deployments while others are used for the build package or managing sub-projects.

+* Make
+* Java
 * [Jekyll](jekyllrb.com)
 * [jekyll_ext (a.k.a ejekyll)](https://github.com/rfelix/jekyll_ext)
 * Git